zenk33/endpoint-test-windows/README.md

 1. Create a folder on the desktop and name it "quicktest"
 2. Clone repo into that folder
-3. Navigate to the endpoint-test-windows
+3. Navigate to the endpoint-test-windows folder
+4. Npm install
-4. Copy the "runQuickTest.bat" to the desktop
+5. Copy the "runQuickTest.bat" to the desktop
-5. Double click to run the "runQuickTest.bat" file (You may have to run as administrator)
+6. Double click to run the "runQuickTest.bat" file (You may have to run as administrator)